seoFocuskw

 The most in-demand jobs in Australia over the next 10 years are expected to be in the healthcare, skilled trades, engineering, and construction sectors.
 Job roles such as registered nurses, tradespeople, engineers, and ICT professionals will be listed as some of the most sought-after jobs in Australia.
 Skilled foreign workers looking to live, work, and settle in Australia over the next decade can find plenty of job opportunities in sectors with skill shortages.
 The country’s growing economy, newly announced government policies and initiatives, and the growing opportunities in the regional Australian areas are some factors favouring foreign workers.

-*Want to work in Australia?
+*Want to apply for an Australian work visa?
 Let Y-Axis help you with the process.

 List of high-demand Jobs in Australia in the next 10 years

-Australia currently has over 330,000 job vacancies as of May 2026, and this number is expected to increase in the future, creating more job vacancies for foreign workers.
+Australia currently has over 330,000 job vacancies, and this number is expected to increase in the future, creating more job vacancies for foreign workers.
 According to reports, engineering, Healthcare, IT, trades, and construction will have the highest-demand jobs in Australia in the next 10 years.

 The table below has the most in-demand jobs in Australia for the next 10 years: